 Early in the morning, we leave the lodge and head toward the town of Comarapa, with roadside stops focusing on species we may have missed so far.
 The Cochabamba Valley is an important one for endemic species and blessed with fertile soils.
 We travel through a rich agricultural region of Bolivia.

 Our route once again passes through the Inter-Andean Dry Valleys and the Serrano Chaco, landscapes distinguished by their remarkable diversity of cacti.
-One of the key stops along the way is the Jardín de Cactáceas Reserve, an international Key Biodiversity Area.
-This is a great place to photograph and observe both birds and cacti.
+One of the key stops along the way is Laguna Pailones, a freshwater lake surrounded by steep and rugged terrain.
+This is a scenic area that is great for a variety of species.

 Our accommodations are simple and comfortable with private bath but more of a camp atmosphere.
 It is the best location for our early-bird start tomorrow.